inferiorhumanorgans/rust-postgis/README.md

 ## Unit tests

 Unit tests which need a PostgreSQL connection are ignored by default.
-To run the database tests, declare the connection in an environment variable `DBCONN`.
+To run the database tests, declare the connection in an environment variable `DATABASE_URL`.
 Example:

-    export DBCONN=postgresql://user@localhost/testdb
+    export DATABASE_URL=postgresql://user@localhost/testdb

 Run the tests with